 Megan : Ann Arbor GRE course instructor

-...candidate at Princeton University in the German department, where I've taught German language, literature and philosophy since 2008 and regularly received the highest scores for student satisfaction on my teaching evaluations.
+...in the German department, where I've taught German language, literature and philosophy since 2008 and regularly received the highest scores for student satisfaction on my teaching evaluations.
 I majored in Biology and German as an undergraduate at the University of Michigan.
 I believe it is a teacher or tutor's responsibility to determine a student's individual learning style and tailor her lessons accordingly.
-I do a brief interview with each client to...
+I do a brief interview with each client to ascertain whether he or...